UMass Minutewomen ice hockey: 2014–15 and 2015–16

 Although the next two years didn't produce much success at nationals (UMass failed to win a game at the tournament in both 2015 and 2016), particularly compared to the three straight final four runs of 2012 through 2014, they were marked by gains in other areas.
-For example, after a lengthy stretch of Rhode Island dominance from 2003–10 and heavily contested outcomes from 2010–14, 2014–15 more or less kicked off UMass' tenure as the rulers of the ECWHL.
+For example, after a lengthy stretch of Rhode Island dominance from 2003 to 2010 and heavily contested outcomes from 2010 to 2014, 2014–15 more or less kicked off UMass' tenure as the rulers of the ECWHL.
 A 15–3–0 league record was good enough to edge URI for the regular season title, and the Minutemen followed that up by shelling the Rams 7–2 in the playoff championship game behind two goals each from Mallory O'Brien and Brittani Lanzilli.
 That win set off a run of three straight league title game wins for the Minutemen through the 2016–17 season, each over URI, as UMass gained the upper hand in the storied rivalry.

 On October 11, 2014, UMass had the opportunity to play in the 8,387-seat main arena of the Mullins Center for the first time during Wright's tenure, a rarity as the team typically practices and plays in the adjacent Community Rink.
 Although the game was delayed for 45 minutes due to ice conditions (the UMass men's team tore up the ice just prior to the scheduled game time while being bag skated following their 8–1 defeat to Jack Eichel and Boston University the night before), UMass topped Penn State 1–0 on a second-period Michaela Tosone goal and a Kasey Zegel shutout.

 During the 2015–16 season Lanzilli, then a sophomore, became UMass' second Zoë M. Harris Award winner after topping ACHA Division 1 in scoring with 49 goals and 68 points in just 29 games.
 Early in the 2016–17 season, the former Medford High School star passed Grainger to become the program's all-time leading scorer.
 She also became the third Minuteman to earn First or Second Team ACHA All-American status multiple times, following Mills and Angela Rufo.